Ordinance-Ordnance | Commonly Confused Words

 etymology

-• Ordinance has an i, like in city, and often refers to a city law or regulation.
+• Ordinance has an i, just like city, and ordinances are often city or local laws.

 © 2025 Lithium Lab Pte Ltd